Bucket List (2018 film): Box office

 Bucket List was released in 409 screens in India and opened to pretty decent collections at the box office.
-It collected ₹0.96 crore on the opening day.
-Bucket List saw a decent growth on its second day, collecting ₹1.30 crore and third day ₹1.40 crore.
-With the total of ₹3.66 crore in its opening weekend.
+It collected ₹0.96 crore on the opening day and ₹3.66 crore in its opening weekend.

-The film saw a considerable decrease over the weekdays and collected ₹5.72 crore.
-In five weeks, the film has collected almost ₹12.1 crore against a budget of ₹2 crore and was a commercial success.

 Critical response

 Mihir Bhanage of The Times of India said that the film doesn't have anything more to offer than what the trailer had already revealed but praised the performance of Madhuri Dixit saying that, "Madhuri owns the film and sails through it with flying colours." and gave the film a rating of 3 out of 5.
 Kunal Guha of Mumbai Mirror gave the film a rating of 2.5 out of 5 saying that, "Madhuri Dixit long-overdue debut in Marathi cinema is a comfort watch even if a tad predictable and sappy."
 Kennith Rosario of The Hindu reviewed the film saying that, "Though a well-intentioned film, Bucket List is repetitive and often hammers its message to a point of sheer boredom."
 Johnson Thomas of Free Press Journal gave the film a rating of 3 out of 5 and said that, "The narrative is more interested in presenting the diva in sparkling form than in telling a plausible story.
 So it’s entirely Madhuri’s show, so-to-speak!".
 Snehil Sharma of Humaribaat online portal gave 4 out of 5, he further explains "Overall film is joyful and entertaining in all respect".

 Prasanna D Zore of Rediff said that, "Madhuri's Bucket List isn't as endearing as her" and gave the film a rating of 2.5 out of 5.
 Devansh Sharma of First Post gave the film a rating of 3 out of 5 and praised Madhuri Dixit's performance but found the screenplay of the film to be weak specially in the second half of the film.
 Suhani Singh of India Today praised the funny moments of the film and the acting performances of Madhuri Dixit and Shubha Khote but criticized the "holier-than-thou image" of Madhura [the character played by Madhuri Dixit] as it wasn't quite believable.
 Suhani gave the film a rating of 2 out of 5.
 Abhay Salvi of Marathi Stars gave the film a rating of 2.5 out of 5 saying that, "Bucket List’s biggest problem is the directorial decision making, from the tone of the film to the overall flow of the screenplay, the inclusion of irrelevant drama & the absurd climax."